-We analyzed the cash flows under 'AAA' credit stresses, as well as liquidity, interest rate, and currency stresses to reflect the fact that the pool does not have recourse to derivatives but relies on "natural hedging."
-The terms of the issued bonds match those of the underlying mortgages due to the balancing principle.
+We analyzed the cash flows under 'AAA' credit stresses, as well as liquidity, interest rate, and currency stresses to reflect that the cover pool does not have recourse to derivatives but relies on "natural hedging".
+The terms of the issued bonds match those of the underlying mortgages due to the balance principle.
 We also ran different default timing and prepayment patterns.

-We have used the most recent asset and liability profile (as of June 2021) for our cash flow analysis.
+For our cash flow analysis, we have used the most recent asset and liability profile (as of March 2023).